Maintaining Safe and Reliable Supply of Comparators during COVID19

 All Inceptua couriers currently operating normal service; flights / airport restrictions imposed on passengers may impact freight distribution, but this has not yet materialized

-Country specific challenges Inceptua is working to mitigate: (i) The Romanian government has instituted a 6 month export ban on medicines (effective from Mid March 2020), (ii) several European countries are in a state of lockdown as are many US States, but this has not impacted supplies for Inceptua, and (iii) some countries have imposed border restrictions, but this has not yet impacted the ability to move medicines across borders
+Country specific challenges Inceptua is working to mitigate: (i) The Romanian government has instituted a 6 month export ban on medicines (effective from Mid March 2020), (ii) several European countries are still in a state of lockdown (while some have begun to launch plans for a gradual re-opening) as are many US States, but this has not impacted supplies for Inceptua, and (iii) some countries have imposed border restrictions, but this has not yet impacted the ability to move medicines across borders